srishty15/Facial-Emotion-Recognizer/README.md

 # Facial-Emotion-Recognizer
-Facial Emoton Recognizer is a GUI based Machine Learning Project.
+Facial Emotion Recognizer is a GUI based Machine Learning Project.
 It detects the emotion on the face of the image entered and is trained on dataset imported from Kaggle.
 You can download the dataset from: https://www.kaggle.com/c/challenges-in-representation-learning-facial-expressionrecognition-challenge/data